OpenBB-finance/OpenBB/website/content/terminal/usage/basics/index.md

 ## Data

 Many functions will require obtaining (free or subscription) API keys from various data providers.
-OpenBB provides methods for consuming these data feeds but has no control over the quality or quantity of data provided to an end-user.
-None are required to get started using the Terminal.
+OpenBB provides methods for consuming these data feeds, but has no control over the quality or quantity of data provided to an end-user.   **No API Keys are required to get started using the Terminal**.
 See the list of data providers [here](https://docs.openbb.co/terminal/usage/guides/api-keys), along with instructions for entering the credentials into the OpenBB Terminal.
 [Request a feature](https://openbb.co/request-a-feature) to let us know what we are missing!

 ### Default Data Sources